benblissettk/SnapEnhanceModGen/push-here.md

 # A File to do dirty stuff - push in this file to trigger action
-# Stable Information: Newest Snap Stable version & SnapEnhance Stable v1.2.6
+# Stable Information: Newest Snap Stable version & SnapEnhance Beta v2.1.0

 Add a dot here:..